Anderson is England’s top wicket-taker, but that doesn’t mean he’s the best.

 4) Bob Willis:

-Bob Willis was England’s strike-force of the 1970s and early 1980s.
+Bob Willis was England’s strike force of the 1970s and early 1980s.
 He played 90 Tests and picked up 325 wickets at an average of 25.20.
 In addition to that, he also played 64 ODIs with a considerable amount of success.

 3) Sir Ian Botham:

-During the course of his career, he picked up 383 wickets in 102 Test matches.
+During his career, he picked up 383 wickets in 102 Test matches.
 He was England’s leading Test wicket-taker for many years before his record was eventually broken by James Anderson.
 Botham averaged 28.44 and had a strike rate of around 57.
 He also played 116 one-dayers in which he snared 145 wickets at an average of 28.54.

 2) James Anderson: